rollschild/csapp/docs/optimizing-program-performance.md

     - sets address field for that entry
   - `s_data` sets data field for the entry
   - two ops above are performed _independently_

+## Performance Improvement Techniques

+- Eliminate excessive function calls
+- Move computations out of loops when possible
+- Consider selective compromises of program modularity to gain greater efficiency
+- Eliminate unnecessary memory references
+  - introduce temp variables to hold intermediate results
+  - store a result in an array or global variable _only when_ the final value has been computed
+- _Unroll_ loops to reduce overhead and to enable further optimizations
+- find ways to increase instruction-level parallelism by techniques such as:
+  - multiple accumulators
+  - reassociation
+- Rewrite conditional ops in a functional style to enable compilation via **conditional data transfers** -